AndrePatri/WheeBBot-v1/README.md

 ## Prototype main characteristics:

-- [ ] See how to make rosdep install all package dependencies

 - Fixed legs (no knee and, hence, no leg actuation)

 - Structure made of aluminum 20x20 V-slotted profiles